apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Northern California heat wave forecast: Triple digits continue Monday**
+**Hill Democrats deeply torn about Biden's fate as they return to Washington**

-You can read more about it [here](https://www.kcra.com/article/northern-california-forecast-heat-wave-july-8-2024/61532261).
+You can read more about it [here](https://www.washingtonpost.com/politics/2024/07/08/house-senate-democrats-joe-biden-congress/).

 ## Requirements
 - Python 3.8